How to Shock a Pool: Complete Step-by-Step Guide

 What to Expect After Shocking

 Your pool water might look a bit hazy immediately after shocking - that's normal.
 The circulation system will clear this up within a few hours.
-Don't swim until the free chlorine level drops back to safe swimming levels (typically 1-3 ppm, though you should verify safe levels for your specific situation), which usually takes 8-12 hours depending on your pool size and circulation.
+Don't swim until the free chlorine level drops back to safe swimming levels (free chlorine under 10 ppm, the water clear enough to see the bottom, and pH and alkalinity balanced), which usually takes 8-12 hours depending on your pool size and circulation.

 Test your water the next day to confirm your free chlorine is back in the safe swimming range.
 If you're dealing with persistent algae or very cloudy water, you might need to consider the more intensive SLAM method rather than just routine shocking.